jaimemaldonado1966/Jaime-Maldonado/index.md

 ## Welcome to GitHub Pages
+to my web instructors

-You can use the [editor on GitHub](https://github.com/jaimemaldonado1966/Jaime-Maldonado/edit/master/index.md) to maintain and preview the content for your website in Markdown files.
+Ilike take this class because I like learn how I can a website for my own busssines, You can use the [editor on GitHub](https://github.com/jaimemaldonado1966/Jaime-Maldonado/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.